unneqit/qobine/qobuz-player-disconnect/README.md

 You can host the server yourself, or you can use my public at: https://qobine-disconnect.sofusconnect.addington.dk Please don't abuse it 😄

-Currently only the RFID and the web projects are supported.
-Support for the TUI and the GTK players are coming.

 ## How to use:
 When running the web or rfid project provide the following flags:
 ```